clickup/ent-framework/docs/classes/Cluster.md

 ▸ **prewarm**(): `void`

-If called once, keeps the Clients pre-warmed, e.g. open.
-(It's up to the particular Client's implementation, what does a "pre-warmed Client" mean.)
+Signals the Cluster to keep the Clients pre-warmed, e.g. open.
+(It's up to the particular Client's implementation, what does a "pre-warmed Client" mean; typically, it's keeping some minimal number of pooled connections.)

 #### Returns